 Another important factor in avoiding destructive procedures if possible, is in the presence of or chance of developing bilateral disease.
 Bilateral severe vestibular loss is an extremely debilitating condition.

-Intratympanic steroid injections, (usually dexamethasone or methylpredisone ) have been shown some success in reducing vertigo but with with no risk to hearing, as apposed to gentamicin.
-16,17 There is no defined regime at this point, but my usual protocol is to repeat an injection each week or fortnight for 4 injections.
-We often place a ventilation tube at the beginning of the course to make sequential injections/infusions easier.
+Intratympanic steroid injections, (usually dexamethasone, methylpredisone or triamcinolone ) have been shown to have good levels of success in reducing vertigo but with with no risk to hearing, as apposed to gentamicin.21 22,23 Therefore it is almost always used before any potentially destructive procedure is considered.
+There is no defined regime at this point, but one protocol is to repeat an injection each week or fortnight for 4 injections.
+A ventilation tube at the beginning of the course to make sequential injections/infusions easier, and can also be continued at home, with an appropriate concentration of steroid.

 Endolymphatic sac surgery.
 This involves a mastoidectomy and opening of the endolymphatic sac which in theory stabilizes inner ear homeostasis.
-There is no convincing evidence to support its use, although in some hands is reported to have good control rates with acceptable rates of hearing loss.
-18-21
+There is varying evidence to support its use, although in some hands is reported to have good control rates with acceptable rates of hearing loss.
+24-28

 There is some evidence that boosting the hearing can also help to some degree with balance.